 Dreadtec is Dreadnought’s line of high performance advanced composite barrels encased in carbon fiber utilizing its patented technology.
 It is not your standard carbon fiber barrel as it incorporates our proprietary resin between the steel core and the carbon fiber shroud.

-Our standard 24” Dreadtec barrel without muzzle threads comes in just under 3lbs.
+Our standard 24” Dreadtec barrel without muzzle threads comes in under 4lbs.

 Dreadnought has a strategic partnership with a X-Caliber Barrels & Mfg. who supplies precision cores to our exact specifications.
 These cores are precision button-rifled, hand-lapped barrels in match-grade 416R Stainless Steel.

 In partnership with PPG along with years of development, the team identified a high performance polythioether based compound that maintains excellent elastomeric properties after prolonged use, has a service temperature of -80°F to 320°F, with intermittent excursion up to 420°F, and that far exceeds the requirements of a semi-automatic weapon.